 PM can penetrate into sensitive regions of the respiratory tract and even transfer into the bloodstream.
 Smaller particles can cause persistent coughs, phlegm, wheezing and physical discomfort.

 Each morning, beginning April 1 through October 31, staff members retrieve and review data and weather forecast information.
-If unhealthy levels of ozone or particulate matter are expected, a conference call is scheduled by the Agency, in cooperation with local meteorologists and the National Weather Service, to determine if conditions are favorable to issue a smog alert.
-If the data indicates that ozone or particulate matter may meet or exceed National Ambient Air Quality Standards, a Smog Alert is issued.
+If unhealthy levels of ozone or particulate matter are expected, a conference call is scheduled by the Agency, in cooperation with local meteorologists and the National Weather Service, to determine if conditions are favorable to issue an Air Quality Advisory.
+If the data indicates that ozone or particulate matter may meet or exceed National Ambient Air Quality Standards, an Air Quality Advisory is issued.

-Smog Alerts may soon become a problem in the winter, not just the summer.
-Recent adjustments to federal regulations have tightened the PM standard, increasing the possibility for Winter Smog Alerts issued due to high PM levels.
-Wintertime open burning and warming up cars, combined with weather inversions, can make PM-based Winter Smog Alerts a reality for Southwest Ohio residents.
+Air Quality Advisories may soon become a problem in the winter, not just the summer.
+Recent adjustments to federal regulations have tightened the PM standard, increasing the possibility for winter Air Quality Advisories issued due to high PM levels.
+Wintertime open burning and warming up cars, combined with weather inversions, can make PM-based winter Air Quality Advisories a reality for Southwest Ohio residents.

 On March 12, 2008, the U.S. EPA announced its most stringent standard for ozone.
 The new standard will lower the allowable concentration of ozone in the air to no more than .075 parts per million, compared to the old standard of .08 parts per million.

-The Agency hopes that every resident in the four county area will make some small change in his or her daily habits on Smog Alert days to reduce smog formation.
+The Agency hopes that every resident in the four county area will make some small change in his or her daily habits on Air Quality Advisory days to reduce smog formation.
 Your actions can make a difference in our community.